samsonasik/rector-blogposts/how-to-create-typo-variable-fixer/post.md

 }
 ```

 Above, we extends `AbstractRector` for new Rector rule.
 We operate with [`nikic/php-parser`](https://github.com/nikic/PHP-Parser) to do refactor.
+The `getNodeTypes` returns the node that we want to refactor, at this case, we want to refactor `Variable` node in our `refactor` method.

 Before we continue, let's register our new `TypoVariableFixerRule` to rector config to ensure it works.
 We can create rector config as follow:

 ```bash
 touch rector.php